 Class Details: Prices, Time and Location

-- Suitable for babies from around 10 weeks to fully mobile
+- Current Class is suitable for babies from around 10 weeks to 10 months:

 - the yoga for grownups is specifically tailored to postnatal bodies but all carers are welcome!